Meet DANIEL ROEST

 Students with ambitions to perform professionally don't know how to market themselves, negotiate with employers, write a contract, what to wear, what to play, etc. All this, despite having advanced degrees in music.
 Many of them will just get out of college, not succeed, and like a pendulum effect, go back to school for a business or technical degree or something completely out of the arts.

-The Guitar Society is designed to give support to guitar players and students, artists, fans of the classical guitar.
+The Guitar Society is designed to give support to guitar players and students, artists and fans of the classical guitar.
 In other words, people at all levels of the art form.
 The Guitar Society is also operating as a resource for touring artists, classical guitarists who would like to perform in San Jose.
 A city like this certainly can support a classical guitar concert.
 But somebody needs to produce it.
 Our website, www.sbgs.org, has our event calendar, a teachers' page, old issues of our newsletter, a membership application, etc., to help get our message out.

 CMEA: Could you explain how the Guitar Society is actually able to produce these?
 Is there a membership requirement?
 Is there a board of directors that solicits investments?
 It's a lot of work to produce a concert.